c-snell/docs/blogs/peer_persistence_blog_rh.md

 # Using HPE Remote Copy Peer Persistence with Red Hat OpenShift and the HPE CSI Operator for Kubernetes

-or nearly two decades, HPE and Red Hat have had a long standing partnership providing jointly supported software, platforms and services including many reference architectures and configurations which support HPE and Red Hat customers in their container initiatives.
+For nearly two decades, HPE and Red Hat have had a long standing partnership providing jointly supported software, platforms and services including many reference architectures and configurations which support HPE and Red Hat customers in their container initiatives.
 Whether you’re building physical, virtual, or cloud environments, you can be confident in our tested solutions and world-class services and support.

 The addition of new capabilities the HPE CSI Operator for Kubernetes available in the [Red Hat Ecosystem Catalog](https://catalog.redhat.com/software/operators/detail/5e9874643f398525a0ceb004) and deployed from the [OpenShift OperatorHub](https://operatorhub.io/operator/hpe-csi-operator) never stops.
+The HPE CSI Operator for Kubernetes has introduced support for HPE Remote Copy Peer Persistence technology for HPE Primera storage systems to protect the data of your mission critical applications running within Red Hat OpenShift Container platform and other containerized environments.
+These features come as part of the upstream HPE CSI Driver for Kubernetes that has been developed by HPE and certified by Red Hat.

 ## Technology Overview

-The HPE CSI Operator for Kubernetes has introduced support for HPE Remote Copy Peer Persistence technology for HPE Primera and 3PAR storage systems to protect the data of your mission critical applications running within Red Hat OpenShift Container platform and other containerized environments.
-These features come as part of the upstream HPE CSI Driver for Kubernetes that has been developed by HPE and certified by Red Hat.

-The HPE CSI Driver for Kubernetes is a comprehensive CSI compliant driver per the Kubernetes CSI specification providing important data management capabilities for containerized workloads including but not limited to CSI native dynamic provisioning, snapshots, cloning.
-Along with the native CSI capabilites, the HPE CSI Driver enables array specific features to be defined within the StorageClass, such as the capability of configuring performance policies or protection templates for persistent volumes on Nimble Storage and enabling HPE Remote Copy Peer Persistence for workloads running on HPE Primera.
+The HPE CSI Driver for Kubernetes is a comprehensive CSI compliant driver per the Kubernetes CSI specification that provides important data management capabilities for containerized workloads including but not limited to CSI native dynamic provisioning, snapshots, and cloning.
+Along with the native CSI capabilites, the HPE CSI Driver enables HPE Storage specific features to be defined within the StorageClass, such as configuring performance policies or protection templates for persistent volumes on Nimble Storage and enabling HPE Remote Copy Peer Persistence for workloads running on HPE Primera.

 To learn more about the full capabilities of the HPE CSI Driver for Kubernetes check out https://scod.hpedev.io.

 ## Feature overview - HPE Remote Copy Peer Persistence for Primera

 As more and more applications migrate into Kubernetes, it is important to ensure that mission-critical applications using are highly available and resistant to failure.
-Using HPE Remote Copy Peer Persistence with the HPE CSI Operator and Red Hat OpenShift provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
+The HPE Remote Copy Peer Persistence feature within the HPE CSI Operator running on Red Hat OpenShift enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
 HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.
+(I want to put a benefit here of coupling the HPE CSI operator with the enterprise capabilities of Red Hat Openshift.
+A nice plug.
+Coupling the best features of both platforms.)

 HPE Remote Copy within Kubernetes provides enhanced availability and transparent failover for disaster recovery protection with Kubernetes.
-As more and more applications migrate into Kubernetes, HPE recommends customers deploy mission-critical applications with replicated persistent volumes to ensure that these applications are highly available and resistant to failure.
-HPE Primera and 3PAR Remote Copy can serve as the foundation for a disaster recovery solution.
+As more and more applications migrate into Kubernetes, HPE recommends customers deploy mission-critical applications using HPE Remote Copy for replicated persistent volumes to ensure that these applications are highly available and resistant to failure.
+HPE Primera Remote Copy can serve as the foundation for a disaster recovery solution, coupled with Red Hat partners like Kasten IO or Commvault

-For information on creating a Peer Persistence configuration, review the [HPE Primera Peer Persistence Host OS Support Matrix](https://techhub.hpe.com/eginfolib/storage/docs/Primera/RemoteCopy/RCconfig/GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98.html#GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98) for the supported host OSs and host persona requirements.
+For information on creating a Remote Copy Peer Persistence configuration, review the [HPE Primera Peer Persistence Host OS Support Matrix](https://techhub.hpe.com/eginfolib/storage/docs/Primera/RemoteCopy/RCconfig/GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98.html#GUID-1F726F48-A372-4ED8-B1D7-9545D091AE98) for the supported host OSs and host persona requirements.
 Refer to [HPE Primera OS: Configuring data replication using Remote Copy over IP](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088914en_us) for more information.

 ## Get Started

+The following guide is based upon the video [Configuring HPE Primera Peer Persistence with HPE CSI Operator for Kubernetes on Red Hat OpenShift](https://www.youtube.com/watch?v=1b9OuadpBfA).
+This video goes through many of the steps for configuring the HPE Remote Copy Peer Persistence with the HPE CSI operator below as well as demonstrates an array failure scenario and how a deployed workload reacts within a Red Hat OpenShift cluster.

 #### Pre-requisites:

   - Single zone Kubernetes cluster
-  - All zoning and Remote Copy links configured (iSCSI or FC) between sites along with Quorum Witness
+  - All zoning and Remote Copy links configured (RCIP or RCFC) between sites along with Quorum Witness
   - HPE CSI Operator for Kubernetes deployed

-### Deploy the HPE CSI Operator for Kubernetes
+#### Deploy the HPE CSI Operator for Kubernetes
 Here is a guide along with a tutorial video for deploying the HPE CSI Operator for Kubernetes within a Red Hat OpenShift cluster.

  - [HPE CSI Operator for Kubernetes deployment on Red Hat Openshift](https://scod.hpedev.io/partners/redhat_openshift/index.html)
  - [Video tutorial: Install the HPE CSI Operator for Kubernetes on Red Hat OpenShift](https://www.youtube.com/watch?v=tBjjGuuOn7Q)

-### Create `Secret` for Remote Copy links
+#### Create `Secret` for Remote Copy links
-Once the HPE CSI Driver is deployed, start by creating two secrets.
+Once the HPE CSI Operatore is deployed, start by creating two secrets.
 One for the HPE Primera array at each site (i.e. default-primera-secret and secondary-primera-secret) that are part of the Remote Copy links.

-#### Primary Array
+##### Primary Array

 ```markdown
 apiVersion: v1